The War Graves of St Catherines,

 On the Evening of the 16th & 17th August 1941 at total of 72 Aircraft were involved in an operation to bomb Railway Targets in Cologne.
 Smoke and haze along with a large fire was observed on completion of the operation.
 Cologne reported only a few bombs with minor damage and no casualties, therefore it was thought that the fire may have been a decoy.

-Reginald & his crew which included Sergeants Sutherland, Warneck, Newenham, Bole & Curtis were one of 6 Wellington Aircraft from 405 Royal Canadian Air Force based at Pocklington detailed to take part in the Operation they took off at approx. 2350hrs in Aircraft ‘N’.
+Reginald & his crew which included Sergeants Sutherland, Warneck, Newenham, Bole & Curtis were one of 6 Wellington Aircraft from 405 Squadron based at Pocklington detailed to take part in the Operation & took off at approx. 2350hrs in Aircraft ‘N’.
 All 6 aircraft attacked the target between 0200hrs and 0247hrs from heights of 10-16,000 feet.
 They reported that cloud in some cases prevented observation of the target but several fires were stated and seen to be spreading.
 One stick (a stream of bombs) was released and although overshot was seen to hit Cologne Railway Station.

 The Aircrafts intercom had become unserviceable after take off but they had proceeded to the target and started fires ¼ mile NW of the aiming point.
 Flak and searchlights were encountered by the crew on their return journey near to Hasselt before being attacked by Cannon and 303 bullets fired by a Messerschmitt which attacked them from behind.
 The Pilot Sgt Sutherland took evasive action by diving to 1000 feet allowing them to escape the attack, but sadly Sergeant Payton who was the Rear Gunner was killed during the attack.